Atmosera-CoPilot-Dev/dmatter-1025/specialized-topics/data-sciences/gendata.md

 - Generate a set of data points (x, f(x)) where f(x) is a non-linear function with excessive random noise.
 - Plot the generated data points using a scatter plot.

-Follow these steps to implement the required functionality:
+Follow these steps in sequence one at a time to implement the required functionality.
+At each step perform only the single listed action.
+Do not add code unless explicitly requested.
+If unclear, ask for clarification.

 1)
 Add required NuGet packages: